ipv6-feet-under/WriteUps-ImaginaryCTF2021/Web/Cookie Stream/README.md

     else:
         return render_template('fun.html', username=username, message='Only the admin user can view the flag.')
 ```
-Here we can see that the cookie is disassembled with the same nonce that was used to craft it.
-Having the hex transformation `hexlify()` and `hexlify()` it gives us the chance to craft our own cookie with the help of a small [script](stream_cookiesolver.py).
+For sure, the cookie is disassembled with the same nonce that was used to craft it.
+With the known plaintext of the usernames it gives us the chance to craft our own cookie with the help of a small [script](stream_cookiesolver.py) even if we don't know the key.

 First we set up what we know:
 * one generated cookie of e.g. user Eth007 (`orig_auth`)